-The general powers of the boards of education in the first and second class cities are:
+The general powers of the boards of education in the first- and secondclass cities are:

-- 1. Elect their own officers to serve for one year or until a successor is elected. - 2.
-To make all rules for the government of the schools within their jurisdiction. - 3.
-To employ a superintendent and teachers. - 4.
-To levy taxes sufficient to maintain school, unless in excess of state laws. - 5.
-To purchase supplies, sites, repair buildings, and furnish any equipment necessary for the maintenance of school.
+- (1) To elect their own officers to serve for one year or until a successor is elected. - (2) To make all rules for the government of the schools within their jurisdiction.
+(3) To employ a superintendent and teachers. - (4) To levy taxes sufficient to maintain school, unless in excess of state laws. - (5) To purchase supplies, sites, repair buildings, and furnish any equipment necessary for the maintenance of school. - 18.
+Are the boards of education in the first- and second-class cities subject to any limitations in carrying on a school pro- gram^{21}